 Administrative Probation (Non-reporting)

 Administrative probation in Florida means "no contact."
 Typically, offenders who are assigned administrative probation in Florida are deemed to be a low risk to the community.
 In many cases of probation, violators will be assigned administrative probation if half of their first term of probation is satisfactory.

 Sex offender probation in Florida is a form of intensive supervision where an individual may be required to wear a form of electronic monitoring.
 To be eligible for sex offender probation, a risk assessment must be performed by a qualified practitioner to deem the level of risk that may be associated with the individual if they are on probation.

 Drug Offender Probation

-Drug offender probation in Florida is a form of intensive supervision that emphasizes treatment of drug offenders throughout probation.
+Drug offender probation in Florida is a form of intensive supervision that emphasizes treatment for drug offenders throughout probation.
 Drug offenders will often be provided with individualized treatment plans which are administered by officers with restricted caseloads.
-These treatment plans must be followed at all times to stay within the terms and conditions of probation.
+These treatment plans must always be followed to stay within the terms and conditions of probation.

 Community Control Probation (House Arrest)

-If you or a loved one has been arrested for violating their terms of probation in Florida, The Law Offices of Matthew Konecky can help.
+If you or a loved one has been arrested for violating their terms of probation in Palm Beach or Broward County, The Law Offices of Matthew Konecky can help.
 Our experienced probation violation defense attorney can help argue if the terms violated were not the purpose of the violation or that you may have been the victim of law enforcement misconduct such as an unlawful search and seizure.
 To protect your rights, contact us or call us at (561) 671-5995 so we can review your case immediately!